bibleexchange/courses/poetry/en/200_psalms-introdutction.md

 ## Introduction to the Book of Psalms

+The Psalms contain many prayers to God.
+Many are joyful and thankful, but others are mournful.
+When we look at the Psalms, we see they are very different than many of the prayers we hear in church.
+Many prayers are just repeating the same words over and over again, but the Psalms are long and contain many different words and ideas.

+Jesus said in Matthew 6:7 that we need to avoid "vain repetition" when we pray.
+The heathen people think repeating words will convince God to hear them.
+The Psalms can teach us to pray with more meaning.

+Not all of the Psalms are prayers.
+Some of them are praise, others are for teaching, and others tell stories.

 ### Authorship

 The book is inspired by God (2 Samuel 23:2; Matthew 22:43; Luke 24:44; Acts 1:16; 2 Timothy 3:16).
 Psalms is a composite work containing multiple authors.
 Some psalms name their author in the first line or title: